Restorative Circles in the Classroom: Reflection, Accountability, and Repair

 It’s about being strategic.

-What Restorative Circles Actually Do
+What Restorative Circles in the Classroom Actually Do

 Restorative circles are structured conversations that: